xioulin/pythonForMBAs/README.markdown

 is one of the robust so knowing which vehicles best retain value and what factors might impact that would  be a critical point of consideration for industry players.

-I need to write a script which finds which car make most retains its value.
-How?
-I'm not sure.
-I'd have to write a script, maybe set up some SQL database, write the data into that database, then find which ones are best retaining in value.

-After that, I think I'm good to go.
-I'm ready to be a data scientist 8 months from now.
-Easily.
-But I want to make money for now so it goes.